Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

                  #.
 Close the terminal and open a new one.
 This will update the python symlinks and allow you to progress through the next steps.

                  #.
-Execute the following commands **one by one** (do NOT copy-paste the entire block at once, each line is an independent command).
-Ensure that the terminal doesn’t return any error for each command entered.
-If it does, carefully look at what the error is and fix it before moving to the next step; entering the following command without fixing a previous issue will break the installation process.
+Execute the commands below sequentially to setup the environment. **Each line must be run one-by-one** to prevent errors and ensure successful execution.

                      .. code-block::